Darshanbreddy/ML_FREE_CODE_CAMP/README.md

 # ML_FREE_CODE_CAMP

-This repo includes ML course materials I used from youtube videos on the channel Free_code_camp and ML specialization from Andrew Ng
+This repo includes ML course materials I used to learn ML from youtube videos on the channel Free_code_camp and ML specialization from Andrew Ng

 What is Machine Learning: The ability of computer to learn from data with the use of algorithms, without the programer telling the computer what excatly to do(explicit programming)